aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

     - [ggconfiglib-1.1] The library will return GGCONFLIB_EFAILURE when the requested key is not found.
     - [ggconfiglib-1.2] The library will return GGCONFLIB_EFAILURE when the requested keypath is invalid.
     - [ggconfiglib-1.3] The library will return GGCONFLIB_EFAILURE when the requested component is not found.
-    - [ggconfiglib-1.4] The library will return GGCONFIGLIB_EOK and the requested value string when the key is found.
+    - [ggconfiglib-1.4] The library will return GGCONFLIB_EOK and the requested value string when the key is found.
 2. [ggconfiglib-2] The library can insert new key/value pairs
     - [ggconfiglib-2.1] The library will create the entire path as needed to place the new key-value pair.
     - [ggconfiglib-2.2] The library will return GGCONFLIB_EFAILURE when the requested component is not found.